5 dead, dozens hospitalized in Pennsylvania Turnpike crash

 At least one of the 25 victims initially sent to Excela was transported to a nearby trauma center and the rest of the patients’ conditions were not known, Jennings said.

-It is likely that at least a portion of the turnpike will be closed for the rest of the day, DeFebo said.
+Pennsylvania Turnpike spokesman Carl DeFebo said it was “premature” to say if weather was a factor in the crash.
+He added that a portion of the turnpike will likely be closed for the rest of the day, DeFebo said.

 —